-&lt;sup>1 For more information on Accumulation 1, see the Accumulation 1 Target Market Determination (TMD) and Product Disclosure Statement (PDS) available on our website.
+- For more information on Accumulation 1, see the Accumulation 1 Product Disclosure Statement (PDS) and Target Market Determination (TMD) available on our website.
 The PDS includes information about MySuper.
-If you transfer to Accumulation 1, any part of your account held in the Balanced investment option will form part of our MySuper offering.

-&lt;sup>2 The defined benefit formula used to calculate the lump sum depends on a number of factors and when you joined the Fund.
+If you transfer to Accumulation 1, any part of your account held in the Balanced investment option will form part of our MySuper offering. - The defined benefit formula used to calculate the lump sum depends on a number of factors and when you joined the Fund.
 For more information, refer to your latest benefit statement.
 Your final DBD calculation will be produced once we receive final contributions from your employer and confirmation of your termination date.
-This process may take some time depending on your employer's payroll and administration systems.

-&lt;sup>3 Different rules apply if you elect to receive part of your defined benefit component as a Defined Benefit Indexed Pension.
+This process may take some time depending on your employer's payroll and administration systems. - Different rules apply if you elect to receive part of your defined benefit component as a Defined Benefit Indexed Pension.